yuvi007yuvi/hr-crm-app/FOOTER_CREDITS.md

 # Footer Credits Implementation

 ## Overview
-Added a comprehensive footer with credits "Made with 💖 by YUVRAJ" and "All rights reserved" to every page of the HR CRM application.
+Added a comprehensive footer with credits "Made with 💖 by YUVRAJ" and "All rights reserved" to every page of the HRNova application.

 ## Implementation Details